Dyskobolia Grodzisk Wielkopolski

-Dyskobolia Grodzisk Wielkopolski ([dɨskɔˈbɔlja ˈɡrɔdʑizɡ vʲɛlkɔˈpɔlskʲi]), previously Groclin Grodzisk Wielkopolski, was a Polish football club based in Grodzisk Wielkopolski, Greater Poland Voivodeship.
+Dyskobolia Grodzisk Wielkopolski ([dɨskɔˈbɔlja ˈɡrɔdʑizɡ vʲɛlkɔˈpɔlskʲi]), previously Groclin Dyskobolia Grodzisk Wielkopolski, was a Polish football club based in Grodzisk Wielkopolski, Greater Poland Voivodeship.

 History

 Dyskobolia Grodzisk Wielkopolski was founded on 30 April 1922.
 Its logo shows the Discobolus.

+During World War II, Stanisław Zdzisław Kozłowski, co-founder of the club, was among Poles murdered by the Russians in the large Katyn massacre in April–May 1940.

 After several decades in lower league football, the club was taken over in the mid-1990s by Zbigniew Drzymała, president of the Inter Groclin Auto company, and enjoyed an instant string of promotions culminating in the promotion to top level football in 1997.

 Not having its own youth backbone, the club was dependent on players predominantly over 30 years of age, mostly with former league experience.
-After performing reasonably in the autumn period of the 1997/98 season, they experienced a sudden drop in form, which resulted in relegation.
-However within a year Dyskobolia was in the top flight again.
+After performing reasonably in the autumn period of the 1997–98 season, they experienced a sudden drop in form, resulting in relegation.
+However, within a year, Dyskobolia was able to return to the top flight, winning the I liga.
 Although now having many younger and more success-hungry players in the squad, the club performed disastrously in the autumn of 1999, garnering just five points from fifteen games.
 An unexpected (and some say suspicious) form increase in the spring resulted in eight victories in a row, which was more than enough to fight off relegation.
-The club has been in the top flight ever since, enjoying second place honors on two occasions (2003 and 2005).
-Managers have included Dusan Radolsky, although Andrzej Janeczek was the current coach.
+The club remained in the top flight, enjoying second place honors on two occasions (2003 and 2005).
+Managers have included Dusan Radolsky, and Andrzej Janeczek.
 The first runner-up title made them eligible to play in the UEFA Cup, in which they eliminated Hertha BSC and Manchester City (with three goals in four games) before falling to Girondins Bordeaux.
 Their second UEFA Cup run was less successful, resulting in a first round exit against RC Lens.

-Dyskobolia was original winner of the 2004–05 Polish Cup edition.
-By the resolution of the PZPN management board of September 2, 2020, the team was deprived of this title in connection with proven cases of corruption.
-In July 2008 Dyskobolia announced its intention to merge with Polonia Warsaw after the expected merger with Śląsk Wrocław fell through.
-Polonia replaced Dyskobolia in the Ekstraklasa while the new Dyskobolia team joined the IV liga (the 5-th tier of the Polish league pyramid).
+Dyskobolia was the original winner of the 2004–05 Polish Cup.
+By the resolution of the PZPN management board of 2 September 2020, the team was deprived of this title in connection with proven cases of match-fixing.
+In July 2008, Dyskobolia announced its intention to merge with Polonia Warsaw, after the expected merger with Śląsk Wrocław fell through.
+Polonia replaced Dyskobolia in the Ekstraklasa while the new Dyskobolia team joined the IV liga, the fifth tier of the Polish league pyramid.

 In the 2015–16 season, Dyskobolia Grodzisk Wielkopolski played in the regional league (klasa okręgowa), but withdrew after the autumn round.
 In the following seasons, a team called Nasza Dyskobolia Grodzisk Wielkopolski started to play at the lower levels, referring to the club's tradition.